 Finally, in the research department we’ve got a lot of eyes on privacy.
 We’ve mostly held off on incorporating privacy technology into Sia and Skynet thus far because we’ve felt that privacy technology as a whole was not yet at the point where we could reasonably give users strong privacy assurances.
 But a lot has changed on the privacy front in the past 5 years, and our patience has been bearing fruit.
 It is my current belief that in the next 5 to 10 years we will be able to upgrade Skynet to make it fully private, exceeding the privacy capabilities of systems like Tor and Freenet while maintaining the same performance that Skynet enjoys today.
 There are a substantially nontrivial number of privacy technologies and techniques that we would need to deploy to make this possible, but at the very least it does seem to be actually possible.

-The best way to learn about Skynet is to join the Sia discord and start asking questions.
-You can join us at https://discord.gg/sia/.
+The best way to learn about Skynet is to join our Discord server and start asking questions.
 If you want to learn more on your own, you can browse our growing body of support documents.
 And if you want to get started with Skynet in general, you can checkout our homepage at https://siasky.net/.